TenjinInc/procrastinator/README.md

 end
 ```

-It then spins off a sub process to work on each queue and returns the configured scheduler,
+When setup is complete, Procrastinator spins off a sub process to work on each queue and
-which is used to `#delay` tasks.
-Sub-processes check that their parent process is still alive every 5 seconds.
+returns the configured scheduler, which is used to `#delay` tasks.

-If there is no process with the parent's PID, the sub-process will self-exit.
+If there are old queue processes, Procrastinator will kill them before spawning a replacement.

 ### Defining Queues: `#define_queue`
 In the setup block, you can call `#define_queue` on the environment: